rsdoiel/rsdoiel.github.io/blog/2020/04/18/Mostly-Oberon-Basic-Types.md

 ## Simple Types

 Oberon is a small systems language.
-It provides a useful but limited umber of basic types[^basic-types].
+It provides a useful but limited number of basic types[^basic-types].
 These can be be thought of as simple types mapping to specific memory locations and more complex types composed of multiple memory locations.